KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 to use the configuration contained within this `Composition` to compose subsequent managed resources whenever it observes that a new `XRabbitmqCluster` resource is created in the cluster.
 Tanzu Application Platform's dynamic provisioning system creates the `XRabbitmqCluster` resources automatically.
-To visualize how these pieces fit together, see the diagram in the [Concepts](#concepts) section.
+To visualize how these pieces fit together, see the diagram in [Concepts](#concepts) earlier.

-##### **About `.spec.resources`**
+##### **About .spec.resources**

 The `.spec.resources` section is where you specify the managed resources to be created.
-Managed resources are tied to Crossplane's `Providers`, with each `Provider` defining a set of managed resources which can then be used in compositions.
+Managed resources are tied to Crossplane's providers.
+Each provider defines a set of managed resources that can then be used in compositions.
-Tanzu Application Platform includes two `Providers` with the Crossplane package:
+Tanzu Application Platform includes two providers with the Crossplane package:
 [provider-helm](https://github.com/crossplane-contrib/provider-helm) and
 [provider-kubernetes](https://github.com/crossplane-contrib/provider-kubernetes).
-This makes a `Release` managed resource available that manages Helm releases, and makes an `Object` manages resource available that manages arbitrary Kubernetes resources.
+This makes a `Release` managed resource available that manages Helm releases.
+It also makes an `Object` managed resource available that manages arbitrary Kubernetes resources.

-You can install and use any other `Provider`.
+You can install and use any other provider.
 To find the latest providers, see the [Upbound Marketplace](https://marketplace.upbound.io/providers).
 The more providers you install, the more managed resources you can choose from in your compositions.

-##### **The `Object` managed resource**
+##### **The Object managed resource**

-The overarching goal is to compose whatever resources are necessary to create functioning, usable service instances and to surface the credentials and connectivity information required to connect to those instances in a known and repeatable way.
+The goal is to compose the resources required to create service instances and to surface the credentials and connectivity information required to connect to those instances in a known and repeatable way.
-This tutorial uses the `RabbitmqCluster` resource, which presents one single API to use to create fully functioning RabbitMQ clusters, credentials for which get stored in `Secrets` in the cluster.
+This tutorial uses the `RabbitmqCluster` resource, which presents one single API to use to create fully functioning RabbitMQ clusters with credentials stored in `Secrets` in the cluster.

 However, `RabbitmqCluster` is not a Crossplane managed resource so you cannot refer to this resource directly under `.spec.resources`.
 To work around this, use `provider-kubernetes` and its corresponding `Object` managed resource.
-`Object` enables you to wrap any arbitrary Kubernetes resource, such as `RabbitmqCluster`, into a Crossplane managed resource and to then use them like any other managed resource inside `Compositions`.
+`Object` enables you to wrap any arbitrary Kubernetes resource, such as `RabbitmqCluster`, into a Crossplane managed resource and then to use them like any other managed resource inside `Compositions`.

 ```yaml
 ...